patrickfreed/specifications/source/server-selection/tests/README.rst

 for a given server is 1 or 0, then the observed frequency MUST be exactly equal to the expected one.

 Mocking may be required to implement these tests.
+A mocked topology description is included in each file for drivers that require a full description to implement these tests.